jakobnissen/jakobnissen.github.io/posts/borrowchecker.md

 In fact, my opinion, which I will attempt to substantiate, is that borrowchecker is the worst part of Rust.

-### Downsides of the borrowchecker
+### The fundamental problem of the borrowchecker
 In a nutshell, the problem with Rust's borrowchecker is that it makes references a pain in the ass.

 On an abstract level, the reason for the pain is that the borrowchecker needs to know the lifetimes of all references _at compile time_, and this is simply an unrealistic proposal.
 Lifetimes are often an inherently runtime property.

 On an algorithmic level, the borrowchecker enforces a specific model, or set of rules around ownership, but this model is overly restrictive, and degrade Rust's ergonomics by rejecting far too many well-behaving programs.

-At the implementation level, the borrowchecker's current instantiation is incomplete, and often rejects programs, even though they adhere to the model of ownership, even as that model is too restrictive.
+At the implementation level, the borrowchecker's current instantiation is incomplete, and often rejects programs that _adhere_ to the model of ownership, even as that model is too restrictive in the first place.

 Rustaceans claim that you just have to internalize the ownership model, then you will automatically structure your code to conform to the borrowchecker, and the problems go away.
 Unfortunately, after using Rust intermittently for a few years, this hasn't been my experience, and [it seems I'm not alone](https://loglog.games/blog/leaving-rust-gamedev/#once-you-get-good-at-rust-all-of-these-problems-will-go-away).